Due to the below reasons, our company suggests changing the board to be FR4 embedded with copper, namely, copper replacing AlN.

 PCBONLINE, a one-stop PCB manufacturer, can provide you with reliable hybrid PCB fabrication and assembly.
 Founded in 1999, we have two large manufacturing bases and one PCB assembly factory.
 By ordering hybrid PCBs from PCBONLINE, you can enjoy these advantages from us:

 - One-on-one engineering support and design assistance throughout your hybrid PCB project,

-- Our CAM engineer with more than 20years of experience can help you in hybrid PCB laminate construction and choosing PP,
+- Our CAM engineer with more than 20 years of experience can help you with hybrid PCB laminate construction and choosing PP,

-- Good control of the expansion of high-frequency materials and in-stock RF material within 45days storage period,
+- Good control of the expansion of high-frequency materials and in-stock RF material within a 45 day storage period,

 - One-stop hybrid PCB design, fabrication, and assembly from prototypes to bulky production.